shreyask3107/shreyask3107.github.io/_pages/other.md

 * Kannada
 * French

-I would like to learn more languages like Sanskrit, Italian and Spanish along with improving upon Kannada and French.
+I would like to learn more languages like Sanskrit, Italian and Spanish along with improving upon Kannada and French and German.

 ****************************************
 ## Sketching: ##